Stealth technology: Research

 In flexible wings, much or all of a wing surface can change shape in flight to deflect air flow.
 Adaptive compliant wings are a military and commercial effort.
 The X-53 Active Aeroelastic Wing was a US Air Force, Boeing, and NASA effort.

 In fluidics, fluid injection into airflows is being researched for use in aircraft to control direction, in two ways: circulation control and thrust vectoring.
 In both, larger more complex mechanical parts are replaced by smaller, simpler, lower mass fluidic systems, in which larger forces in fluids are diverted by smaller jets or flows of fluid intermittently, to change the direction of vehicles.
 Mechanical control surfaces that must move cause an important part of aircraft radar cross-section.
 Omitting mechanical control surfaces can reduce radar returns.
 As of 2023, at least two countries are known to be researching fluidic control.
-In Britain, BAE Systems has tested two fluidically controlled unmanned aircraft, one starting in 2010 named Demon, and another starting in 2017 named MAGMA, with the University of Manchester.
+In Britain, BAE Systems has tested two fluidically controlled unmanned aircraft, one starting in 2010 named Demon, and another with the University of Manchester starting in 2017 named MAGMA.
 In the United States, the Defense Advanced Research Projects Agency (DARPA) program named Control of Revolutionary Aircraft with Novel Effectors (CRANE) seeks "... to design, build, and flight test a novel X-plane that incorporates active flow control (AFC) as a primary design consideration. ...
-In 2023, the aircraft received its official designation as X-65."
+In 2023, the aircraft received its official designation as X-65", or more fully: Aurora X-65 CRANE.
 In January 2024, construction began, at Boeing subsidiary Aurora Flight Sciences.
-According to DARPA, the Aurora X-65 could be completed and unveiled as soon as early 2025, with the first flight occurring in summer 2025.
+According to DARPA, flight tests were to start in summer 2025, but were moved to 2027.

 In circulation control, near the trailing edges of wings, aircraft flight control systems are replaced by slots which emit fluid flows.